 Parents have the right to withdraw their children from Collective Worship.
 More information about this is available on the DfE website.

-Our Ethos Committee is made up of Year 5 and 6 children.
+Collective Worship Ambassadors are made up of Year 5 and 6 children.
 They play an important role in organising our daily collective worship - setting up and organising the prayer rota.

 In addition, they play an equally, if not more, important role in deciding on which value the school should focus on each half term, evaluating our Collective Worship and playing an active part by saying the greeting and sending.
 They also plan and lead the whole assembly at least once a term.